 Walk through any major city and you’ll see vacant land.
 These are the weed lots, garbage strewn undeveloped spaces, and high crime areas that most urban residents consider blights on the neighborhood.
 In some cases, neighbors have organized to transform these spaces into community amenities such as shared garden spaces, but all too often these lots persist as unrecognized opportunities for urban improvement.
 In densely populated cities with sometimes few opportunities for new park or green space development, small vacant lots could provide green relief, especially in low-income areas with reduced access to urban parkland.
+(You can read the academic paper on this research here.)

 And yet, few cities are taking advantage of these underutilized spaces to improve urban biodiversity and provide additional ecosystem services.
 What’s even more surprising is the vast amount of urban land that is categorized as vacant.
 Take New York City for example: in this urban metropolis there are 29,782 parcels designated by the city tax code as vacant within the city boundaries, not counting vacant land in the surrounding suburbs and exurbs.
 This totals more than 7,300 acres of land that could be providing important social and ecological benefits for urban residents.